-The best Visa rewards card depends on how you plan to use the card and redeem your rewards.
+That said, choosing the right Visa rewards card for you depends on how you plan to use the card and redeem your rewards.
 People who travel a lot will want different cards than people who mainly charge gas and groceries, for example.
 Similarly, students will want cards that cater to their specific needs, as will business owners.
 Your choice of cards is limited by your creditworthiness, too.
 Luckily, there are options for everyone.

-The best Visa rewards card is the Capital One Venture Rewards Credit Card because it offers 100,000 miles for spending $3,000 within 3 months of opening an account.
+The best Visa rewards card is the Capital One Venture Rewards Credit Card because it offers 50,000 bonus miles for spending $3,000 within 3 months of opening an account.
 That’s worth $500 in travel.
-There are also 2 miles per $1 spent on all purchases, with one exception: Cardholders earn 5 miles per $1 spent on hotels booked and car rentals through Capital One Travel.
+Or you earn up to 100,000 miles bonus for spending $20,000 within the first 12 months.
+There are also 2 miles per $1 spent on all purchases.
 Travel enthusiasts can redeem miles toward any hotel or airline with no blackout dates.
 The Capital One Venture Rewards Credit Card has a $95 annual fee.

 People who don’t travel a lot will probably prefer a cash back credit card.
 The best Visa cash rewards card is Chase Freedom Unlimited®, which offers 1.5 - 5% Cash Back on all purchases.
-But during your first year, you get 5% cash back on grocery store purchases, up to $12,000 spent.
 The annual fee is $0.

 The highest Visa card tier is Visa Infinite, topping Visa Signature and standard Visa cards.
 Visa Infinite benefits are reserved for the most premium credit cards, and they can save you a lot of money.